Integral TQFT for a one-holed torus: The orthogonal lollipop basis for a one-holed torus

 Let ${\mathcal T}_c$ denote a torus with one banded point colored $2c$.
 If $c=0$, we can forget the banded point, and we simply write ${\mathcal T}$ for ${\mathcal T}_0$.
 Elements of $V_p({\mathcal T}_c)$ are represented skein-theoretically as linear combinations of colored banded graphs in a solid torus, which meet the boundary nicely in the colored banded point.
 See \cite{BHMV2} for the skein-theoretical construction of TQFT we are using here.

 The {\em small graph basis} \cite[Prop.
 3.2]{GM} of $V_p({\mathcal T}_c)$ is $L_{c,n}\ (0\leq n\leq d-c-1)~,$ where

 is a lollipop graph with stick color $2c$, and color $c+n$ on the loop edge.
-The {\em Hopf pairing} is the bilinear form $(( \ ,\, ))$ on $V_p({\mathcal T}_c)$ defined as follows: where $\langle \ \rangle$ denotes the evaluation of a colored banded graph in $S^3$, see \cite{MV,KL}.
+The {\em Hopf pairing} is the non-degenerate bilinear form $(( \ ,\, ))$ on $V_p({\mathcal T}_c)$ defined as follows: where $\langle \ \rangle$ denotes the evaluation of a colored banded graph in $S^3$, see \cite{MV,KL}.
 (There is a choice of the type of clasp.
-We insist that the clasp be as drawn.)
+We insist that the clasp be as drawn.
+This is just a convention; our formulas would differ slightly if we chose the other convention.)
 The Hopf pairing restricts to a symmetric bilinear form

 If $c=0$, the Hopf pairing is the same as the pairing $\langle\ ,\ \rangle$ studied in \cite{BHMV1}.
 (In this case, the choice of clasp does not matter.)
 As shown there, an orthogonal basis for $V_p(\mathcal{T})$ with respect to this pairing is $\{Q_0, Q_1, \cdots Q_{d-1}\}~,$ where $Q_0=1$, and Here $\lambda_i= -q^{i+1}-q^{-i-1}$, and $z$ denotes the core of the solid torus with color $1$.
 (In our current notation, $z$ is $L_{0,1}$ and its framing is as drawn, {\em i.e.,} the blackboard framing.)
 The product uses the commutative algebra structure on $V_p(\mathcal{T})$ where $z^n$ means $n$ parallel copies of $z$.